Larshoifodt/SpendReport/examples/powerquery-bridge-contracts-erp.md

-# Building a bridge table from contract files stored in SharePoint
+# Building a bridge table

-// to link a contract register with an ERP/invoicing system
+### Example on how to link a contract data with an ERP/invoicing system in Power BI

 **M-code / Query Power BI**

 ´´´
 let
     // Get all files from the SharePoint site (replace with your own tenant and site)